-- Analytics and predictive insights: Standard analytics are also embedded into many of these tools to provide summary statistics and quantitative/qualitative reporting.
+- Analytics and predictive insights: Many of these tools have standard analytics embedded into them to provide summary statistics and quantitative/qualitative reporting.
 Predictive analytics, like revenue forecasting, also can enrich the user experience and are used to support critical business decisions.

 - Personalized recommendations: With Machine Learning (ML), bots can retain the buyer journey of all customers.
 This proves to be beneficial when a customer returns to the business.
 Bots can give personalized perspective to the customers as per their business and help them in decision making.

-We’re all taking phone calls and meetings all day long and sometimes that poses a few challenges that have been dubbed “meeting overload” or “meeting fatigue”.
-The good news is, RingCental has created powerful AI powered technology that’s helping us tame our meetings and feel less guilty or behind if a meeting is missed, and allow us to stay productive.
+We’re all taking phone calls and meetings all day long and sometimes that poses a few challenges that have been dubbed “meeting fatigue.”
+The good news is, RingCentral has created powerful AI powered technology that’s helping us tame our meetings and feel less guilty or behind if a meeting is missed, and allow us to stay productive.